 What does it teach?

-Learn about the properties of water molecules and how hydrophobic products work.
-Students can experiment with Magic Sand and then ordinary sand and note the differences in water-repellent properties.
+Learn about the properties of water molecules and how hydrophobic products work with this science experiment to note the differences in water-repellent properties.

 The Possibilities are Endless!

 Steve Spangler’s Magic Sand is a hydrophobic polymer; sand that never gets wet!
 It can be used to build underwater sandcastles!
 Also, Magic Sand is a reusable science toy!
 When finished, simply pour the water off and let the sand dry!
 You can use it for science experiments again and again!